-Another exciting week in the world of photography rolls on past and we find Toad Hollow Photography searching for links to tutorials, special features, great photography and interesting blogs to share here with everyone.
-This week’s list features a wide variety of tutorials and styles, showcasing some of the very best content online today created by some of the finest artists.
-We really hope you enjoy these links as much as the Toad did himself in bringing this list to you.
+Another wonderful week in the world of photography has been and gone, and Toad Hollow Photography has been searching all known corners of the internet for links to tutorials, special features, great photography and interesting blogs to share with everyone.
+This weeks compendium features a wide variety of tutorials and photographs, covering many different aspect and genres of the craft.
+We hope you enjoy checking out these links as much as the Toad did in bringing this list to you.

 Are you into macro photography?
 Are you into eBooks?
 Good, because I think you’re going to love Introduction to Close-Up & Macro Photography by Ed Verosky.
 The eBook seeks to alleviate much of the anxiety surrounding macro photography by addressing the most pressing points of inquiry and providing the reader with a roadmap to producing wonderful macro images.